fluid-project/grunt-modulefiles/README.md

 Type: `String`
 Default value: `""`

+Sets the root directory for locating the dependency files from.
-A path that both source files and located dependency files and directories are relative to.
+The returned paths for the source files and directories will be relative to the new root directory.

 ### Output